Trumpcare Proves That the GOP Would Rather Increase Inequality Than Create Jobs

 Norquist is far from the only conservative who demands progressives subordinate their obsession with equality to the goal of job creation.
 After all, the notion that a strong safety net and robust labor protections are incompatible with low unemployment and high economic growth is the central premise of the GOP’s economic pitch.

-It might sound nice, in the abstract, to guarantee that no full-time worker lives in poverty.
+The Democratic Party effort to guarantee that no full-time worker lives in poverty might sound nice, in the abstract.
 But trying to mandate that outcome through a minimum wage could reduce employment opportunities for low-income laborers — and that prospect is simply unacceptable to Republican lawmakers.
 Similarly, one might think prohibiting coal companies from dumping mining waste in streams would be in the public interest, but the coal industry employs 76,000 Americans — almost as many as Arby’s does — and the costs of regulatory compliance could cost some small fraction of those workers their livelihoods.
 And that just can’t be tolerated, conservatives reason: In his speech explaining why the United States had to undermine global cooperation on climate change, President Trump said the word jobs 16 times.

 There are a lot of reasons to believe conservatives’ commitment to full employment is wholly disingenuous.
 For one, there is little-to-no evidence that raising taxes on the rich — or increasing environmental regulation — produces inevitable disemployment effects.
 For another, the same Wall Street Journal op-ed page that frets about how higher minimum wages would hurt so-called low-skill workers simultaneously demands the Federal Reserve deliberately increase unemployment so as to preempt the possibility of even moderate inflation.